Honda Odyssey Interior

 - "All the seats are comfortable when compared with the competition.
 The driver's seat sits upright a bit, like in most minivans.
 The second-row seats are nice and wide, so adults will be comfortable on road trips, and the third row has plenty of room for angst-ridden teens who want to be as far from the parental units as possible." -- Cars.com (2011)

 - "Passengers will find a bounty of cupholders, trays, and storage bins of various sizes, and front-seaters get both upper and lower map pockets.
-The cooled storage box on the lower part of the dashboard is a nice feature; we wish it were available across the board rather than just the EX-L and above." -- Consumer Guide
+The cooled storage box on the lower part of the dashboard is a nice feature; we wish it were available across the board rather than just the EX-L and above." -- Consumer Guide (2013)

 Next Steps: Honda Odyssey

-- Find low financing rates for the Honda Odyssey
+- View the best prices for the 2015 Honda Odyssey

-- See what others paid for the 2013 Honda Odyssey
+- See what others paid for the 2015 Honda Odyssey

 - See Minivans rankings